Barsoom: Comic strips

-John Carter of Mars (1941—1943)
+John Carter of Mars (1941–1943)

 With the Tarzan comic strip a popular success, newspapers began a comic strip adaptation of A Princess of Mars drawn by Edgar Rice Burroughs' son, John Coleman Burroughs.
-Never as popular as Tarzan, the strip ran in only four Sunday newspapers, from December 7, 1941 to March 28, 1943 for a total of 73 installments.
+Never as popular as Tarzan, the strip ran in only four Sunday newspapers, from December 7, 1941, to March 28, 1943, for a total of 73 installments.

-The Martian (1958—1959)
+The Martian (1958–1959)

-Fifteen years later, the British tabloid paper British Sun Weekly ran a newspaper strip also based on the first Barsoom novel titled The Martian.
-This adaptation was written by D.R.
-Morton and drawn by Robert Forest, the strip ran as a weekly serial from October 25, 1958 to May 23, 1959 for a total of 31 installments.
+Fifteen years later, the British tabloid paper Sunday Sun ran a newspaper strip also based on the first Barsoom novel titled The Martian.
+This adaptation was written by D. R. Morton and drawn by Robert Forest, the strip ran as a weekly serial from October 25, 1958, to May 23, 1959, for a total of 31 installments.

-Tarzan (1994—1995)
+Tarzan (1994–1995)

-From October 16, 1994 to August 13, 1995, writer Don Kraar and artist Gray Morrow set an arc first in Pellucidar and then on Barsoom featuring Tarzan, David Innes, and John Carter in a crossover adventure through their respective worlds.
+From October 16, 1994, to August 13, 1995, writer Don Kraar and artist Gray Morrow set an arc first in Pellucidar and then on Barsoom featuring Tarzan, David Innes, and John Carter in a crossover adventure through their respective worlds.
 This storyline was the last Sunday strip installment to feature Carter, Barsoom and the worlds outside of Tarzan.